Executives Must Recognize Partner vs Vendor Difference

-Running a successful business requires many different areas of expertise and that success depends on building a great team.
+Running a successful business requires many different areas of expertise.
+That success depends on building a great team.
 Larger organizations typically have a leader for each of the functional areas (Accounting, HR, Marketing, IT, Operations, etc.) They can build large teams that provide both internal and external services to the organization.
 When unique expertise is required, they hire consultants and external vendors to supplement the internal teams.
 What if there was no internal team?
 What if expensive consultants and an internal team was cost prohibitive to the business?
-The only option for the business is to bring in an outsourced team – a vendor to provide a defined scope of services for a set fee.
-This the challenge of almost all small-medium business leaders and the reason these business leaders need to form strong partnerships, not hire vendors.
-But what can a vendor offer, vs partner?
+The only option for the business is to bring in an outsourced team.
+This means a vendor to provide a defined scope of services for a set fee.
+This is the challenge of almost all small-medium business leaders.
+It is the reason these business leaders need to form strong partnerships rather than hire vendors.
+But what can a partner, vs vendor, offer?

 What is the difference between vendor and partner?

-The terms are often interchanged, and the term partner becomes a marketing tactic to differentiate one business over others, but too often there is no substance behind the partner claim.
-There is a significant difference between partner and vendor, and as small-medium business owners, we need to strategically select the right partners and limit the number of vendor relationships as much as possible.
+The terms are often interchanged.
+The term partner becomes a marketing tactic to differentiate one business over others.
+Too often, however, there is no substance behind the partner claim.
+There is a significant difference between partner vs vendor.
+As small-medium business owners, we need to strategically select the right partners and limit the number of vendor relationships.
 Here is how I define each:

-Partner – A firm that has critical expertise and resources aligned, integrated, and committed to the success of their client such that the interest of the clients is ahead of their own.
+Partner – A firm that has critical expertise and resources.
+They are aligned, integrated, and committed to the success of their client.
+The interest of their client is ahead of their own.

-Vendor – A firm that agrees to provide expertise and resources around a set of agreed upon services in exchange for an agreed upon financial transaction.
+Vendor – A firm that agrees to provide expertise and resources around a set of agreed upon services.
+In exchange, there is an agreed upon financial transaction.

 Partnership – A Deeper Dive

-- Shared success factors – KPI’s and other metrics that measure success are shared by the client and the partner together so that there is even greater rewards for both organizations to be working together to achieve these results!
+KPI’s and other metrics that measure success are shared by the client and the partner together.
+There is even greater rewards for both organizations to be working together!

-- Win-Win – The focus of a partnership is set-up as win-win scenario, where results and outcomes provide financial rewards for both the client and partner (too often in the vendor relationship this is set-up as a direct conflict with the client)
+The focus of a partnership is set-up as win-win scenario.
+Results and outcomes provide financial rewards for both the client and partner.

-- Money is “off the table” – the financial structure is set-up and agreed upon at the beginning and not discussed again until the next term, just like compensation for a new team member or a budget for a department.
-This allows the relationship, business results, and goals of both organizations to be the focal point, not billing, additional quotes, increases, etc. Plus, this allows the partner to provide services and recommend critical actions without the client having to question the motivation.
+the financial structure is set-up and agreed upon at the beginning and not discussed again until the next term.
+This allows the relationship, business results, and goals of both organizations to be the focal point.
+Not billing, additional quotes, increases, etc. Plus, this allows the partner to provide services and recommend critical actions without the client having to question the motivation.